Today, we’re going to talk about the need to hide birthday on LinkedIn and why you should do it to protect your security and privacy.

 Many LinkedIn users have hundreds of connections.
 Others have thousands.
-If you have your birth date in your profile, then it’s possible that any of your connections can see it.
+If you have your birth date in your profile, then it’s possible that your connections can see it.
 That increases your risk of identity theft and fraud.
-I’ll show you how to remove or hide your birthday on LinkedIn.
+I’ll show you how to remove or hide birthday on LinkedIn.

 As I explained in my post Don’t Share Your Birth Date Online,